albertobas/olive-oil-trust/README.md

 First of all, a TheGraph node has to be configured in `services/graph-node`.

-> Visit the TheGrpah [graph node repo](https://github.com/graphprotocol/graph-node/tree/f5e18bfdce700892e412096c26ec06090852a251) for more information about the TheGraph node.
+> Visit the TheGraph [graph node repo](https://github.com/graphprotocol/graph-node/tree/f5e18bfdce700892e412096c26ec06090852a251) for more information about the TheGraph node.

 The npm script to run this service currently runs the Docker image of the node, but this may well be changed as per your preference.